 From Etch-A-Sketches to espresso makers, designer sofas to dungarees, hundreds of top-quality goodies are available every day across the country... for FREE.

-This guide to giveaway websites such as Freecycle and Freegle shows how to furnish your house, bag the best items and avoid spam, as well as the most common freebies.
+This guide to giveaway websites such as Freecycle and Freegle shows how to furnish your house, bag the best items and avoid scams, as well as the most common freebies.

 it's All about web communities